 The Council's Cabinet agreed that their recommendations be accepted, and authorised officers to develop an associated action plan; this plan was agreed by Cabinet in January 2019.
-Since then a progress report and updated action plan has been considered and approved by Cabinet in March 2020.
+Since then, a progress report and updated action plan has been considered and approved by Cabinet in March 2020.

-The LGA were due to follow up the initial review with a visit in 2020, however, this was postponed because of the coronavirus pandemic.
 The LGA have since revisited the Council in April 2022 to assess progress against their recommendations.
 A report was presented to Cabinet on 28 June 2022, which concluded that the Council had worked purposefully and had seen an improved approach across all the areas.
+Following this a further progress review has taken place remotely on 18 January 2023.